maliput/maliput_documentation/docs/getting_started.rst

   The maliput's implementation, `maliput_malidrive` in this case, is loaded in runtime.
 Therefore, no need to link to `maliput_malidrive` library.

-  See `Maliput Plugin Architecture <html/deps/maliput/html/maliput_plugin_architecture.html>`_ for further information.
+  See `Maliput Plugin Architecture`_ for further information.

 Maliput Python Interface
 ------------------------